 You can change the initial filter set to use for new or opened projects.
-You can also disable the default filter set so that the filter set last enabled in the issue template is used to display scan results for new projects.
+You can also disable the default filter set so that the Eclipse Complete Plugin uses the filter set last enabled in the issue template to display scan results for new projects.